SYM-ILDL: Incomplete $LDL^{T}$ Factorization of Symmetric Indefinite and Skew-Symmetric Matrices: Numerical experiments

 For testing our code, we use the University of Florida (UF) collection \cite{DavisYifan2011}, as well as our own matrices.
 The UF collection provides a variety of symmetric matrices, which we specify in Tables \ref{tab:small} and~\ref{tab:scott}.
 We have used some of the same matrices that have been used in the papers \cite{ls2005,lsc2005,SCOTT}.

 In Table \ref{tab:small} we show the results of experiments with a set of matrices from~\cite{DavisYifan2011} as well as comparisons with {\sc MATLAB}'s ILUTP.
 The matrix dimensions go up to approximately four million, with number of nonzeros going up to approximately 100 million.
 We show timings for constructing the ILDL factorization and an iterative solution, applying preconditioned SQMR for SYM-ILDL and GMRES(20) for ILUTP with drop tolerance $10^{-3}$ for a maximum of 1000 iterations.
-We apply either Bunch's equilibration or MC64 scaling and either AMD or MC64 reordering (MC64R) before generating the ILDL factorization and running preconditioned SQMR for a maximum of 1000 iterations.
+We apply either Bunch's equilibration or MC64 scaling and either AMD or MC64 reordering (MC64R) before generating the ILDL factorization.
+Preconditioned SQMR is run with SYM-ILDL for a maximum of 1000 iterations.
 We show the best results in Table \ref{tab:small} out of the 4 possible reordering and equilibration combinations for both ILUTP and ILDL.
-The full test data for all 4 combinations can be found in Table \ref{tab:all-results} of the appendix.
+We have also tested the ILDL preconditioner with {\tt HSL\_MC80} reordering and equilibration and have found it to be comparable with the best of the 4 combinations above.
+The full test data for all 4 combinations as well as tests with MC80 can be found in Table \ref{tab:all-results} of the appendix.
 For the incomplete factorization, we apply rook pivoting.
 We observe that ILDL achieves similar iteration counts with a far sparser preconditioner.
 Furthermore, even for cases where ILDL was beaten on iteration count, we see that the denser factor of ILUTP causes the overall solve time to be much slower than ILDL.
-When ILDL and ILUTP have similar fill, ILDL converges when in fewer iterations.
+When ILDL and ILUTP have similar fill, ILDL converges in fewer iterations.

+In Figure~\ref{fig:tol-v-iters} we examine the sensitivity of ILDL to input tolerance.
+We plot the number of iterations and the timings for a changing value of the tolerance.
+We observe the expected behavior.
+As the tolerance decreases, there is a tradeoff between preconditioning time and iteration count.
+Thus, the total computational time is high at both extremes.
+That said, there is a large range of values of tolerance for which both time and iterations are modest.
+Altogether, ILDL works well for all test cases with fairly generic parameters.